aselafernando/ftd2xx-wine/README.md

 * `WINE_UNIX_CALL(func)`
   Macro that wraps thunked calls from Windows to Unix implementation.

-* Native FTD2XX library is built 64 bit.
+* Native FTD2XX library is 64 bit.
 * 32 bit functions (`__wine_unix_call_wow64_funcs`) uses different structure because of pointer size (32 vs 64 bit)
 * When 32 bit thunk DLL calls it's functions, the pointer size must be converted, then the value accessed as usual.